samson84/tarock-sheet/README.md

     - [ ] ContractsTable: show the the contra names instead of the values
     - [ ] ContractsTable: integrate bid variant into the bid column
     - [ ] add confirmation to new game
+  - [ ] Save the DateTime to the Game
   - [ ] Better player and scores handling, create one component
   - [ ] refactor
     - [ ] contract better calculation of the bid base score